Sawamura18/portfolio/README.md

 # Utkarsh Singh Portfolio

-A **search-engine style personal portfolio** for Utkarsh Singh, showcasing experience, projects, skills, and contact information.
+A **search-engine style personal portfolio**, showcasing experience, projects, skills, and contact information.
 Built with modern web technologies and a responsive design for both desktop and mobile.

 ---